AnastasiiaMishchenko/Internationals/Chirantha Peramunage-_/lecture4.md

 }
 return msg;

-* Ignore the 'shell already in use' command. ctrl A K to kill the window. ssh -X pi@ulnoiotgw - to login
+* Ignore the 'shell already in use' command. - esc, exit from console, retry.

+* ctrl A K to kill the window.
+* ssh -X pi@ulnoiotgw - to login